quiknode-labs/qn-guide-examples/ethereum/erc-6551/README.md

 npx hardhat run --network sepolia scripts/createAccount.js
 ```

-To interact with your Token Bound Account, execute the following script:
+To interact with your Token Bound Account, open the **interactAccount.js** file within `scripts` and replace the `nftContractAddress` and `tokenBoundAccountAddress` variables with proper values.
+These values were printed out in the previous script.

+Then, save the file and execute the script:

 ```sh
 npx hardhat run --network sepolia scripts/interactAccount.js